aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Set requests and limits for each container to avoid resource contention and DoS attacks

 A pod without requests or limits can theoretically consume all of the resources available on a host.
 As additional pods are scheduled onto a node, the node may experience CPU or memory pressure which can cause the Kubelet to terminate or evict pods from the node.
-While you can’t prevent this from happening all together, setting requests and limits will help minimize resource contention and mitigate the risk from poorly written applications that consume an excessive amount of resources.
+While you can't prevent this from happening all together, setting requests and limits will help minimize resource contention and mitigate the risk from poorly written applications that consume an excessive amount of resources.

 The `podSpec` allows you to specify requests and limits for CPU and memory.
 CPU is considered a compressible resource because it can be oversubscribed.
 Memory is incompressible, i.e. it cannot be shared among multiple containers.

-When you specify _requests_ for CPU or memory, you’re essentially designating the amount of _memory_ that containers are guaranteed to get.
+When you specify _requests_ for CPU or memory, you're essentially designating the amount of _memory_ that containers are guaranteed to get.
 Kubernetes aggregates the requests of all the containers in a pod to determine which node to schedule the pod onto.
-If a container exceeds the requested amount of memory it may be subject to termination if there’s memory pressure on the node.
+If a container exceeds the requested amount of memory it may be subject to termination if there's memory pressure on the node.

 _Limits_ are the maximum amount of CPU and memory resources that a container is allowed to consume and directly corresponds to the `memory.limit_in_bytes` value of the cgroup created for the container.
 A container that exceeds the memory limit will be OOM killed.
 If a container exceeds its CPU limit, it will be throttled.